-Raising concerns about safeguarding practice in DSAMAT Schools - whistleblowing
+Raising concerns about safeguarding practice in DSAMAT Academies - whistleblowing

-In all DSAMAT schools we promote a culture, where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice.
-Any issues which they have not been able to resolve with the Headteacher should be reported to the Chief Operating Officer in the first instance.
+In all DSAMAT Academies we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice.
+Any issues which they have not been able to resolve with the Headteacher should be reported to the Local Governing Board in the first instance.
 If they are still not satisfied, they should approach the Chief Executive Officer or, if the issue relates to the conduct of or allegation against a member of staff, should contact the designated officer (also known as the LADO).
-Staff should refer to the school's whistle-blowing policy (part of the Trust's Employment Manual) for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.
+Staff should refer to the school's whistle-blowing policy (part of the Trust's Employment Manual) for more information or can use the NSPCC whistle blowing helpline: 0800 0280285 or email help@nspcc.org.uk